jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Pepper**: a large constant number used to increase the security of the hashed password further; it is stored outside of the database holding the hashed passwords
 - **Personal electronic device (PED)** security features can usually be managed using mobile device management (MDM) or unified endpoint management (UEM) solutions, including device authentication, full-device encryption, communication protection, remote wiping, communication protection, device lockout, screen locks, GPS and location services, content management, app control, push notification management, third-party app store control, rooting/jailbreaking, credential management and more
 - **Plaintext**: message or data in its readable form, not turned into a secret
+- **Remote attestation**: feature of the TPM (Trusted Platform Module) that creates a hash value from the system configuration to confirm the integrity of the configuration
 - **RTOS**: real-time operating system (RTOS) is an operating system specifically designed to manage hardware resources and run applications with precise timing and high reliability; they are designed to process data with minimum latency; an RTOS is often stored on ROM; they use deterministic timing, meaning tasks are completed within a defined time frame and is designed to operate in a hard (i.e. missing a deadline can cause system failure) or soft (missing a deadline degrades performance but is not catastrophic) real-tme condition
 - **Salting**: adds additional bits to a password before hashing it, and helps thwart rainbow attacks; algorithms like Argon2, bcrypt, and PBKDF2 add salt and repeat the hashing function many times; salts are stored in the same database as the hashed password
 - **Salting vs key stretching**: salting adds randomness and uniqueness to each password before hashing, which reduces the effectiveness of rainbow table attacks; key stretching makes the hashing process deliberately slow, making it much more challenging for attackers to crack passwords using brute-force or precomputed tables; common password hashing algorithms that use key stretching include PBKDF2, bcrypt, and scrypt